Our Therapists

 They/Them/Theirs and He/Him/His

-My training has been extensive and occurred within many different mental health treatment environments.
+My training has been extensive and occurred within many different psychiatric treatment environments.
 I attended the University of Michigan for my bachelors in Psychology and Master of Social Work.
-My first professional experience working with individuals who struggled with their mental health also focused on how chronic health conditions, specifically HIV, can affect mental health.
-I later went on to work in medical Social Work, as the administrator and a therapist for a large group practice, work for a Partial Hospitalization Program, lead a large non-profit Outpatient Psychiatry Clinic, and currently practice as a school social worker.
-Additionally, I am working on my Doctor of Social Work Degree to become an advanced practice social worker and become even better as a Clinician.
+My first professional experience working with people on their mental health also focused on how chronic health conditions, specifically HIV, affect mental health.
+I later went on to work in medical social work, as the practice administrator and a therapist for a large group practice, an individual and group therapist in a Partial Hospitalization Program, Clinic Director of a large non-profit Outpatient Psychiatry Clinic, and currently practice as a school social worker in addition to practicing through Connecting Heals, LLC.
+Additionally, I am working on my Doctor of Social Work (DSW) Degree which is helping me continue to develop as a clinical social worker and ultimately become an “advanced practice clinical social worker.”

 I have a variety of techniques and skills that I hand tailor to each individual client.
-I utilize techniques and skills from therapy styles like Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Ego-State Therapy, Psychodynamics and relational therapies, and the Ziggurat Model.
-I aspire to help people better understand what it is they struggle with, ways to cope with or alleviate their stressors, and ultimately aid them in building a life that feels worth living.
+I utilize techniques and skills from therapy styles like Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Ego-State Therapy, Psychodynamics, Relational therapies, Attachment theory, and the Ziggurat Model.
+I aspire to help people better understand what it is they struggle with, ways to cope with or alleviate their stressors, and ultimately aid them in building the life they want and “a life that feels worth living.”

 I have ample supervisory experience in both acute and outpatient mental health practice environments, and am passionate about training new social workers and improving social work practice for consumers.
-I believe the social work code of ethics, established best practices, research, and evidence based practices are crucial elements to becoming a skilled clinical social worker.
-I do my best to help supervises develop their clinical mind, pursue their clinical interests, develop an understanding of how our ethical code impacts daily practice, and how to help clients effect meaningful change in their lives.
+I believe the social work code of ethics, established best practices, research, and evidence based practice are crucial elements to developing your skills as a clinical social worker.
+I help supervisees develop their clinical mind, pursue their clinical interests, improve their understanding of our ethical code, and how to help clients effect meaningful change in their lives.

 Insurance Coverage: Blue Cross Blue Shield, Blue Care Network, and Private Pay